Subhajitchow/face-recognition-with-deep-learning-python/README.md

 All the third party packages we used is here(with python2): keras,cv2,numpy,skimage,sklearn,tensorflow(ver.1.0.0+)

 PS: The final step of my project is realized by Raspberry PI 3 and PI camera.
 We trained the model with a computer (with or without GPU) and then move all the necessary files into Raspberry PI.
-If you have the same devices (i mean the raspberry pi and pi camera), you can also try to use my load_pi.py to do the realtime face recognition on raspberry pi.
+If you have the same devices (I mean the raspberry pi and pi camera), you can also try to use my load_pi.py to do the realtime face recognition on raspberry pi.

-Here is a video that i made to show you the result that i got.  https://www.youtube.com/watch?v=rY_uSFl2TcA&feature=youtu.be
+Here is a video that I made to show you the result that I got.  https://www.youtube.com/watch?v=rY_uSFl2TcA&feature=youtu.be